-A lot of the time children do not have the words to accurately express how they feel.
+At times, it can be challenging to express how we feel.
+How can parents/guardians aid children in identifying and labeling their feelings?
+Often, children aren’t quite sure how to accurately express how they feel.
 This can be because of a limited vocabulary or not understanding what they are feeling.
-Think of a toddler's vocabulary, when they only know a few words.
-It’s difficult to say "I'm really overwhelmed" so instead it comes out as a tantrum.
-It helps children when grownups give them the words for their feelings in the moment, and even better when adults can model that behavior and name their own feelings.
-It is very appropriate to tell your children what you are feeling and why.
+Think of a toddler's vocabulary when they only know a few words.
+It’s difficult to say "I'm really overwhelmed," so it comes out as a tantrum instead.
+Children benefit from adults giving them the words for their feelings in the moment, and when adults can model that behavior and name their own feelings.
+It’s very appropriate to tell your children what you are feeling and why.
+For example:

-• “I feel so happy when I can spend time with you.
-When I’m happy I feel like smiling.”
+- “I feel so happy when I can spend time with you.
+When I’m happy, I feel like smiling.”

-• “I'm frustrated my plans didn't work out.
-When I'm frustrated my tummy feels funny and I feel like giving up.”
+- “I'm frustrated my plans didn't work out.
+When I'm frustrated, my tummy feels funny and I feel like giving up.”

-• “I'm sad we can't go to the park right now.
-When I'm sad I sometimes feel like crying.”
+- “I'm sad we can't go to the park right now.
+When I'm sad, I sometimes feel like crying.”

-When children do not understand their emotions or do not have the opportunity to express what they are feeling often times they grow up to be adults that do not know how to articulate what they are feeling.
-When children are given the words to express what is going on, it helps them self-regulate their emotions and identify coping strategies to help when they are feeling a certain way.
-As children become more familiar with the names of their emotions, they can verbalize how they are feeling which decreases tantrums, outbursts, and other negative behaviors.
+Why is it important for kids to understand their feelings and emotions?
+When children don’t understand their emotions or don’t have the opportunity to express what they are feeling, often they grow up to be adults that don’t know how to articulate their feelings and emotions.
+When children are given the words to express what’s going on, it helps them self-regulate their emotions and identify coping strategies to help when they are feeling a certain way.
+As children become more familiar with the names of their emotions, they can verbalize how they are feeling which decreases tantrums, outbursts, and other unpleasant behaviors.

-After naming their feelings, it is helpful to identify coping strategies for children to use, as needed.
-For example, “You sound frustrated that you can’t get your shoe on, if you ask a grownup they would be more than happy to help you.”
+What are some safe coping strategies or methods of expression for kids who are feeling mad, sad, or happy?
+After naming their feelings, it is helpful to identify coping strategies for children to use.
+For example, “You sound frustrated that you can’t get your shoe on, if you ask a grown-up they would be more than happy to help you.”